doudar41/UnityAudioVolume/README.md

 [Video tutorial](https://youtu.be/A-vbIf3PII4?si=5kLcB9O0T-qnkk9I).

 **KNOWN ISSUES:**
 1. If player inside volume at the game start no sound playing.
+Add Start with Player Inside bool to Audio volume.
 2. Volume names are hashcodes of game objects, can change during a game should be reinitialized
 3. Two mesh colliders should have a gap between them less then trigger on player. if smaller collider is outside bigger one different weird behavior expected.